rch1999/GreekGeeks/front-end/README.md

-# FrontEnd
+# GreekGeeks FrontEnd

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
+This repository contains the front end code for GreekGeeks.
+All of the designing for GreekGeeks along with unit tests and backend integration can be found within the front-end.
+This project was done in Angular 10.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Simply navigate to the head of the repository and run `ng serve` to spin up the application locally.
+Navigate to https://localhost:4200 to see the application running; there should be no compilation errors.

 ## Code scaffolding